 With a 3-9X40 rifle scope, you can set a target at 300 yards to hunt an animal or target an object.
 The more powerful your rifle scope will be, the more distance you can cover with the rifle scope.

 How far can you shoot with a 3-9×40 scope?

-Different rifle scopes come with different range to cover while making a hunting trip.
-However, with a 3-9X40 rifle scope, you can target at a greater range of distance which is nearly 300 yard.
+Different rifle scopes come with different ranges to cover while making a hunting trip.
+However, with a 3-9X40 rifle scope, you can target at a greater range of distance, which is nearly 300 yards.

 How far can you see with a 10×40 scope?